darrenlavery91/terraform/README.md

 Use at your own risk.
 Contributions are welome on structure layouts.

 ## License
 This script is provided under an open-source license.
-You can find the license information in the LICENSE file.

-Please make sure to replace the "Prerequisites," "How to Use," and "Notes" sections with more specific information and customizations if needed.
-Additionally, if you plan to distribute or share this script, consider specifying the license under which you're providing it.